OpenDataServices/standards-lab/docs/admin/project-files.md

 The value of `ROOT_PROJECTS_DIR` must be created before using Standards Lab.

-The project directory includes, uploaded data, uploaded schema and the project's current settings.
+The project directory includes: uploaded data, uploaded schema, and the project's current settings.

 ## Management of files